FreeMarketamilitia/awesome-agents-md/README.md

 - **Fields per Agent**:
   - `name`: A human-readable title for the guide.
   - `source`: The file path relative to the repository root where the guide's content is located (e.g., `domains/business-analysis/ba.md`).
-  - `target`: The intended output destination for aggregation (in this case, `AGENTS.md` for all listed entries, suggesting a compilation process).
+  - `target`: The file path where the content will be downloaded when using `agentfetch` in the folder where agentfetch is run (e.g., `AGENTS.md` means the guide will be saved as AGENTS.md in the current directory).

-This setup enables easy categorization and batch processing of the markdown files into a unified output, such as generating a PDF, website, or combined documentation file.
+This setup enables easy downloading and management of guides using `agentfetch`, allowing users to retrieve specific or batch content locally.